-With the advent of LTE/4G mobile networks, the volume of operational data generated with every call or session is increasing tenfold.
-The expanded use of GPS, location-based services, and social media is adding to the torrent of data.
-Finally, the advent of IPv6 will create as many IP addresses as there are grains of sand on Earth, allowing the number of Internet-connected devices to grow exponentially.
-This volume of data requires new real-time operational capabilities for functions such as real-time charging and event-based marketing—and that in turn demands increased data storage for compliance and potential future uses as well as new tools for mediating, managing, and archiving data within available time frames.
+- Volume: With the rise of 5G mobile networks, operational data generated from each call or session is increasing dramatically.
+The addition of GPS, location-based services, and social media is adding to this deluge of data.
+With the implementation of IPv6, there will be as many IP addresses as there are grains of sand on Earth, enabling a significant increase in the number of Internet-connected devices.
+This volume of data requires new real-time operational capabilities for functions such as real-time charging and event-based marketing, and that in turn demands increased data storage for compliance and potential future uses, as well as new tools for mediating, managing, and archiving data within available time frames.

 - Variety: Social media, mobile devices, and sensors that monitor everything from utility use to medical compliance are flooding telco infrastructures with data in a wide range of formats.
 Telcos must enrich their CDR data with location-based services, financial information, and other unstructured data, then standardize it for business intelligence platforms before they can analyze it for greater subscriber insight and new business opportunities.

 - Complexity: Telcos must integrate legacy operational and business systems that still have useful life with new environments.
 They must support batch to real-time data to enable applications such as real-time CRM while also delivering their own cloud-based services and support from other vendors.
 They also need complex event processing systems that can handle data volumes that are too large and complex for human response.
 And all of this must be done while ensuring data quality and accessibility across multiple solutions for regulatory compliance.